rwxrob/zet/20211025030214/README.md

-# Q: What do the emoji/modes mean?
+# What do the emoji/modes mean?

 📺 <https://youtu.be/se_yJgVi4tc>